-Multiple People Dead After Mass Shooting at South Texas Church
+At Least 25 Dead After Mass Shooting at South Texas Church

-Multiple people have been killed following a mass shooting at a church in a small town outside San Antonio, Texas.
-KSAT News reports that an as-of-yet unidentified gunman walked into First Baptist Church in Sutherland Springs, Texas at about 11:30 am on Sunday morning and began shooting.
-The gunmen is reportedly dead, and it’s not yet clear what his motive was.
+At least 25 people have been killed and as many as 30 wounded following a mass shooting at a church in a small town outside San Antonio, Texas.
+At about 10:30 am Sunday, an as-of-yet unidentified gunman walked into First Baptist Church in Sutherland Springs, Texas and began shooting.
+CNN reports that the gunman was later killed by police chase.
+His motive is not yet know, either.

-Initial reports regarding mass shootings are often incorrect, Wilson County Commissioner Paul Pheil told mySA that more than 20 people may have been killed.
-Another local official told mySA that there were 25 dead and 15 wounded.
-A nearby hospital said that multiple gunshot victims had been transported there.
+A Wilson County sheriff has told NBC News that the gunman killed 24 people, and KSAT News reports that as many as 30 people were wounded.
+Initial reports also indicate that children were among the casualties, including the 14-year-old daughter of First Baptist’s pastor, Frank Pomeroy.

-A KSAT journalist reported that neighbors told him that it sounded as though the gunman had reloaded multiple times, and that around 50 people may have been attending the service that was underway at the time of the attack.
+KSAT journalists reported that, according to neighbors, the gunman may have been “in full gear” and sounded like he may have reloaded multiple times.
+It seems that around 50 people would likely have been attending the service that was underway at the time of the attack.

-The FBI and Texas Ranger Division are currently investigating.
+The FBI, ATF, and Texas Ranger Division are currently investigating.
 President Trump also tweeted about the tragedy on Sunday afternoon.

 This post will be updated as new information becomes available.